 The SteelSeries Apex Pro is a better gaming keyboard than the AUKEY KM-G9 Mechanical Keyboard.
-It features unique switches that let you adjust the actuation point to your preference.
+It features unique switches that let you adjust the pre-travel distance to your preference.
 It also has full RGB lighting and has a full-size design.
 On the other hand, the AUKEY has a TKL layout and is very well-built for its price point, but doesn't have as many features.

 The Ducky One 2 Mini V1 is a far better keyboard than the AUKEY KM-G9 Mechanical Keyboard.
 It has full RGB lighting, all its keys are programmable, and it's better built.
 It also offers one of the best typing quality we've tested.
 On the other hand, the lack of dedicated arrow keys on the Ducky might be a deal-breaker for some, and the AUKEY has them.